Onelinerhub/onelinerhub/rust/working-with-slices.md

-# Working with Slices in rust
+# Working with Slices in Rust

 ```rust
 fn main() {